nginx/agent/docs/features/features.md

 - **Singleton Pattern**: Implement a singleton FeaturePlugin to maintain the state of all feature flags.
-On configuration change, use the message bus to notify throughout the application, any changes.
+On configuration change, use the message bus to notify throughout the application of any changes.

 - **Thread-Safety**: Use synchronisation mechanisms to ensure safe